pdm-project/pdm/docs/docs/pyproject/tool-pdm.md

 2. There exist normal packages and/or other namespace packages under `<package>/*`, and
 3. `<package>` is explicitly listed in `includes`

-## Build C extensions
+## Build Platform-specific Wheels

+You may want to build platform-specific wheels if it contains binaries.
 Currently, building C extensions still relies on `setuptools`.
-You should write a python script which contains a function named `build` and accepts the parameter dictionary of `setup()` as the only argument.
+You should write a python script with a function named `build` which accepts the ``kwargs`` of `setup()` as the argument.
-Update the dictionary with your `ext_modules` settings in the function.
+Then, update the dictionary with your `ext_modules` settings in the function.

 Here is an example taken from `MarkupSafe`: